"Editorial board sends a strong message of support to our partners and authors from Ukraine. We are standing for peace, freedom, and justice".

 • In the Methods section, it is inappropriate to list methods suitable for any research, e. g., “...used scientific literature analysis, graphical, monographic, logical extraction, comparison, induction, deduction, etc. methods...”.

-• The research methods should not be called methodology as the latter means the theories and principles of the scientific cognition process, the scientific cognition philosophy and system.
+• The research methods should not be called methodology as the latter means the theories and principles of the scientific cognition process, the scientific cognition philosophy, and the system.
 The Methods section can describe the methodological principles the research relied on.

 Research results and discussion (14 pt Normal)